 Most aquariums require additives to help the water.
 You can pour the additives directly into the receptacle.
 This allows the chemicals and RO / DI water to be mixed well before entering the tank.

 We’ve put together a list of the 10 Best Sumps For Your Reef Tank below, to help make the best informed decision for your tank.

 The Pro Clear Aquatic Systems Reef Sump is available in four sizes: 100, 200, 300 and 400 gallons.
 It is designed to work well in salt water systems.
 It is easy to use and inexpensive to maintain.

-Includes dual inlet ports for efficiency.
-It also has muffler tubes that eliminate bubbles and suppress noise.
-It also diffuses the flow of water to prevent debris from passing through.
+It includes dual inlet ports for efficiency and also has muffler tubes that eliminate bubbles and suppress noise.
+This sump diffuses the flow of water to prevent debris from passing through.

-The Pro Clear Aquatic Reef Sump also has water retention with a foam block on the back.
-This will help remove bubbles before the water goes to the return pump.
+The Pro Clear Aquatic Reef Sump also has water retention with a foam block on the back, helping remove bubbles before the water goes to the return pump.

 The receptacle also comes with wire clamps, a probe holder and a dispenser holder.
 The crankcase also has bulkhead couplings, flexible hoses, and 4-inch Micron bags.